bibarsov/bibarsov.github.io/_posts/2018-11-17-generating-pi-number.md

 ```

 Precision number there gives a number of iteration so we come closer to the true PI as we provide more iterations.
 To be honest I'm a little bit stuck with the scales of x and y.
 This code may seem ostensible, but at least it gets closest to the real PI number.
-I will appreciate your advices how we can adapt this code.
+I will appreciate your comments how we can adapt this code.